 Tips

+Making this recipe is not difficult, but it involves more steps than usual, so you have to take your time and be patient.
 Make the cake step by step, finishing one step before starting with the next one.
-Otherwise, the process of making the cake might become stressy.
+Otherwise, the process of making the cake might become stressful.

-- Syrup let cool and keep on the counter until needed.
+Syrup: let cool, and keep on the counter until needed.

-More waiting time:
+More waiting time

-- Boema also needs to spend some time in the refrigerator (about 30-40 minutes) after you've soaked it with the caramel syrup.
+Boema also needs to be refrigerated (about 30-40 minutes) after you've soaked it with the caramel syrup and another 30 minutes or longer after you've glazed it.

 Romanian Chocolate Cake - Boema